Rothfive/Tortoise_cloud/Training.md

 ### Training Output

 Due to the nature of the interfacing with training, some discrepancies may occur:
-* the UI bases its units in epochs, and converts to the unit the training script bases itself in: iterations.
-Some slight rounding errors may occur.
-For example, at the last epoch, it might save one iteration before how many iterations given to train.
 * the training script calculates what an epoch is slightly different than what the UI calculates an epoch as.
 This might be due to how it determines what lines in the dataset gets culled out from non-evenly-divisible dataset sizes by batch sizes.
 For example, it might think a given amount of iterations will fill 99 epochs instead of 100.
-* because I have to reparse the training output, some statistics may seem a little inconsistent.
-For example, the ETA is extrapolated by the last delta between epochs.
-I could do better ways for this, but oh well.
 * for long, long generations on a publicly-facing Gradio instance (using `share=True`), the UI may disconnect from the program.
 This can be remedied using the `Reconnect` button, but the UI will appear to update every other iteration.
 This is because it's still trying to "update" the initial connection, and it'll grab the line of output from stdio, and will alternate between the two sessions.